-Manufacturers of electric motors are moving toward higher power densities in their designs, which requires more efficient removal of the heat generated by the motor.
-High motor temperatures can cause demagnetization of the permanent magnets and the breakdown of the winding insulation, both of which are catastrophic for the motor.
-Therefore, the motor power and associated efficiency are strongly tied to the effectiveness of the cooling strategy.
-CONVERGE can simulate a wide range of cooling methods, including air cooling, water jacket cooling, and oil cooling.
-And CONVERGE isn’t limited to electric motors—you can also simulate cooling in battery packs, power electronics, and more.
+Electric motor manufacturers are increasing the power density of their designs, necessitating more efficient methods to remove the heat generated by the motor.
+Excessively high temperatures can cause demagnetization of the permanent magnets and the breakdown of the winding insulation, both of which are catastrophic for the device.
+Motor power and the associated efficiency are thus strongly tied to the effectiveness of the cooling strategy.

-Certain simulations may benefit from adding a local non-Cartesian mesh, for example, to resolve a thermal boundary layer around the cells in your battery pack or to resolve small rotor-stator gaps.
-CONVERGE allows you to create an inlaid mesh in a portion of your simulation doman, which can, in certain circumstances, offer increased accuracy at a lower overall cell count.
+Certain simulations may benefit from adding a local non-Cartesian mesh, for example, to resolve a thermal boundary layer around the electrochemical cells in your battery pack or to resolve small rotor-stator gaps in an electric motor.
+CONVERGE allows you to create an inlaid mesh in a portion of your simulation domain, which can potentially offer increased accuracy with a shorter runtime.

-Simulating conjugate heat transfer (CHT) is critical for obtaining accurate results in many emobility applications, including cooling and thermal runaway.
-But CHT calculations can be computationally expensive due to the disparate time scales of heat transfer in fluids and solids.
+Predicting conjugate heat transfer is critical for obtaining accurate results in many emobility applications, including battery and motor cooling and thermal runaway.
+However, CHT calculations can be computationally expensive due to the disparate time scales of heat transfer in fluids and solids.
 With CONVERGE, you can use the super-cycling method to overcome this time scale disparity.
-In super-cycling, the fluid solver is periodically frozen while the heat transfer in the solid is allowed to progress to steady-state.
+When using super-cycling, the fluid solver is periodically frozen while the heat transfer in the solid is allowed to progress either to steady-state or for a user-specified period of time.
 This method significantly reduces the time it takes to run a CHT simulation.

-The fixed flow method is another acceleration strategy you can employ for cases in which the flow changes less rapidly than other physical phenomena in your computational domain.
+Another acceleration strategy is the fixed flow method, which you can employ for cases where the flow changes less rapidly than other physical phenomena in your computational domain.
 By freezing the flow field and solving the flow for only short periods of time, you can reduce the computational expense of the simulation.
-This is particularly useful for cases that require simulating a lengthy period of time, for example, the heating of adjacent cells by the venting of a thermal runaway cell in a battery pack.
+This is particularly useful for cases that require you to simulate a long period of time, for example, the heating of adjacent cells due to vent gas from a thermal runaway cell in a battery pack.